New state data underscores vaccine booster's effectiveness in preventing severe COVID-19 illness, death

 Unvaccinated Wisconsin residents were twice as likely to be hospitalized and seven times more likely to die as a result of a COVID-19 infection last month than those who received a vaccine series and booster, according to new data provided by the state Department of Health Services.

-Wisconsin DHS officials said Thursday the new data underscores the vaccine's effectiveness in limiting severe COVID-19 symptoms as cases in the state once again tick upward leading into the Memorial Day weekend.
+DHS officials said Thursday the new data underscores the vaccine’s effectiveness in limiting severe COVID-19 symptoms as cases in the state once again tick upward leading into Memorial Day weekend.

-Dr. Ryan Westergaard, a chief medical officer with the state Department of Health Services, said the steady increase in positive cases has been noticeable despite not reaching the high levels of cases witnessed in the state back in January.
+Dr. Ryan Westergaard, a chief medical officer with DHS, said the steady increase in positive cases has been noticeable despite not reaching the high levels of cases witnessed in the state back in January.

 “We’re optimistic — as the weather stays nice, as people get vaccinated and recover and have some immune protection — that this wave won’t be as severe as ones that we’ve seen in the past,” Westergaard said in a media briefing with reporters Thursday.
 “But at the same time we want people to be cautious because … a lesson we have learned repeatedly in the two-plus years of the pandemic is that holiday weekends like Memorial Day, where people are gathering, it poses a risk for transmission.”